 So inline with the Nubian way of life, I stretched my imagination a bit and decided to use coffee and also korerima which is a unique spice indigenous to Ethiopia; closely related to coriander.
 And the out come was a pleasant surprise.

 That being said, I was enamored with the cake more for its namesake - The Nubian Queen የኑብያንዋ ንግሥት (የንግሥተ ሣባ) and the historic account of the Queen' visit to King Solomon, which some speak of their rendezvous as strictly platonic - a matter of state and trade agreements and not seduction.
-I don't see how that's possible if this rich decadent chocolate cake named in her honor was among the gifts she brought to him.
+I don't see how that was possible, if this rich decadent chocolate cake named in her honor was among the gifts, she has brought to him.